Can You Leave a 3D Printer on Overnight (All the Risks)

 How long can you safely run a 3D printer?

-You can safely run a 3D printer for 12 hours.
-Some people have reported doing 3-day-long printing sessions without any trouble, but such long hours require constant monitoring and fire safety precautions.
+Theoretically, there’s no limit to how long you can run a good quality, reliable 3D printer for.
+Some makers have reported doing 3-day-long printing sessions without any trouble, but such long hours require monitoring and fire safety precautions.

 Can you run a 3D printer 24/7?